-With the preferred alternative, avifauna and other wildlife are expected to leave the immediate impact area temporarily during construction but will return once operations cease.
-Foraging microbenthic prey species will be temporarily impacted as noted above by elevated turbidity and removal and smothering of nonmotile organisms.
+With the preferred alternative, dredging is not expected to pose any adverse effect on avifauna and other wildlife.
+At the placement areas within subtidal and intertidal low marsh, avifauna and other wildlife are expected to leave the vicinity temporarily during construction but will return once operations cease.
+Species utilize intertidal low marsh for food resources.
+Foraging microbenthic prey species will be temporarily impacted, as noted above, by elevated turbidity and removal and smothering of nonmotile food organisms.
 These species will recolonize intertidal areas once operations cease.
-Recovery may occur within a few months to one or two seasons through larval transport and recruitment from neighboring nondredged areas (Maurer et al., 1981a,b; 1982, Maurer et al., 1986; Saloman et al., 1982; Van Dolah et al., 1984).
-The objective of the preferred plan is to restore elevations suitable for enhanced resilience for intertidal mudflats and re-establishment of former wetland habitat that provides a benefit to bird and other wildlife species that occur in the area.
+Recovery may occur within a few months to one or two seasons through larval transport and recruitment from neighboring nondredged areas (Maurer et al., 1981a, b; 1982, Maurer et al., 1986; Saloman et al., 1982; Van Dolah et al., 1984).
+The objective of the preferred plan is to restore elevations suitable for enhanced resilience for subtidal marsh edge areas, intertidal mudflats and re-establishment of former low marsh habitat that provides a benefit to birds and other wildlife species that occur in the area.